vandermesis/Kolorofon/README.md

 ## How to use it

 Follow your colour!
-You have 60 seconds.
+You have 180 seconds.
 Pick your favorite color and remember it.
 After colors change tap your choosen color to get a point.
-If your choosen color is not on the screen, swipe down or shake your phone to shuffle.
+If your choosen color is not on the screen, swipe down to shuffle colors.
 If you choose wrong color you lose a point.
 Simple as that!
 Ho!